-Jourdain was born in Schiltigheim, France and trained with the Paris Opéra Ballet School.
-She joined Paris Opéra
+Jourdain was born in Schiltigheim, France and trained at the Paris Opéra Ballet School in France.
+Ms. Jourdain

-Ballet in 1995 before joining The National Ballet of Canada as a member of the
+danced with Paris Opéra Ballet before joining The National Ballet of Canada’s

 Corps de Ballet in 2002.

-Serenade,Theme and Variations, The Four Seasons, Emergence and the second detail.
-Recently, Ms.
+Variations, Nijinsky, The Four Seasons, Emergence and the second detail.
+Recently, Ms. Jourdain debuted in the world

 Ms. Jourdain was